 ALUMNI SCRIPT READING SERIES

-The Louis B. Mayer Library, AFI Conservatory Screenwriting faculty and the Office of Alumni Relations are pleased to announce a new library program: The Alumni Script Reading Series.
-The series gives AFI Conservatory alumni from all disciplines the opportunity to submit a screenplay to be read with professional actors and receive constructive feedback from others in the artistic community.
+A joint program of the Louis B. Mayer Library, AFI Conservatory Screenwriting faculty and the Office of Alumni Relations, the Alumni Script Reading Series gives AFI Conservatory alumni from all disciplines the opportunity to submit a screenplay to be read with professional actors and receive constructive feedback from others in the artistic community.

 Submission Criteria: AFI Conservatory alumni may submit one (1) screenplay each for consideration.
 Submissions should be one of the following: a) a feature-length script (of no more than 110 pages); b) a 60-minute TV pilot; or c) a 30-minute TV pilot and one episode.
 A one-page story synopsis and a 10-page sample of the script must be included with all submissions.
 All scripts must be unsold and completed after graduation from the Conservatory.
 Co-authorship by an AFI alumnus/a is required for any script that involves non-alumni writing collaboration.
 Submissions will be ongoing and only one submission per year per alumnus/a will be considered.